 It’s for sure fascinating to get an up-close look at places you’d never see before, but this time you can also take a time travel to the past.

-By turning those art work of the past into portraits of places that exist in the present time, they are not only works from the past but are places that belong to today’s life and suddenly they’re of our world.
-It’s certainly a contemporary way to enjoy a rural landscape and an old urban center that are vastly different from the ones we know.
+By turning that artwork of the past into portraits of places that exist in the present time, they are not only works from the past but are places that belong to today’s life and suddenly they’re of our world.
+It’s certainly a contemporary way to enjoy a rural landscape and an old urban center that is vastly different from the ones we know.

 H/T My Modern Met